archelogos/CarND-Advanced-Lane-Lines/README.md

 With the coefficients properly calculated, the next logical step was to start the pipeline process with the distortion correction.

 The pipeline can be divided in 2 phases.
-The first one related to the image processing (distortion correction, binary-image transformation and perspective warping), and the second one oriented to the lines finding.
+The first one related to image processing (distortion correction, binary-image transformation and perspective warping), and the second one oriented to lines finding.

-In the sample images is more complicated to see the differences between both images, but the effect is more remarkably in the corners.
+In the sample images is more complicated to see the differences between both images.
+Nevertheless, the effect is more remarkable in the corners.

 ![alt text][image2]

-In this case it was necessary to use the method ```cv2.undistort()```: [Undistort](./lane_lines_detection.ipynb#Undistort)
+In this case it was necessary to use the ```cv2.undistort()``` method: [Undistort](./lane_lines_detection.ipynb#Undistort)

-In the majority of these steps, all transformations and processing steps were done with lambda functions in order to do the code simpler.
+In the majority of these steps, all transformations and processing steps were done with lambda functions in order to simplify the code.

 ### 2. Color Transform and gradients

 Once the images have been correctly distorted, the next step was to transform them to binary images.
-To do that, some color thresholds were set on order to detect the lane lines more easily.
-It was also set a gradient transformation in the coordinate 'x' to detect vertical lines properly.
+To do that, some color thresholds were set in order to detect the lane lines more easily.
+It was also set a gradient transformation in the coordinate 'x' to properly detect vertical lines.

 The final binary images were made computing the following transformations: